 The island of Oahu was the first Hawaiin island we explored and it did not disappoint.
 There are endless things to do in Oahu it’s the perfect Hawaiian island for your first visit.
 It’s filled with beautiful white sand beaches, lush botanical gardens, and a culture like no other.
 It’s a photographer’s dream to stay on this island and there is so much to do!
-That’s why I’ve created the Top Photography Spots in Oahu for you to check out the top places to visit in Oahu, Hawaii.
+That’s why I’ve created this “Best Photo Spots in Oahu, Hawaii” post for you to check out the top places to visit in Oahu, Hawaii.

 Hoomaluhia Botanical Garden, Oahu